kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 $ aceql-server -start -host www.acme.org -port 9091
 ```

-The URL touse on the client side will be: <http://www.acme.org:9091/aceql>
+The URL to use on the client side will be: <http://www.acme.org:9091/aceql>

 assuming the AceQL Manager Servlet Section contains the following line: